aws-amplify/docs/cli/init.md

 ## Headless usage of the CLI

 Several commands in the Amplify CLI take command line parameters which could potentially be used in your CI/CD flows. <br/>
 The Amplify CLI command line parameters are not simple strings, but complex JSON objects containing information that the CLI would otherwise gather through prompts.
-The CLI will not prompt for input (work non-interactively), if the information it seeks is provided by a command line parameter. <br/>
+The CLI will not prompt for input (work non-interactively) if the information it seeks is provided by a command line parameter. <br/>
-The command line parameters are used mostly for scripting, so that the command execution flow is not interrupted by prompts.
+The command line parameters are used mostly for scripting so that the command execution flow is not interrupted by prompts.
 Some examples for the same could be found [here](https://github.com/aws-amplify/amplify-cli/tree/master/packages/amplify-cli/sample-headless-scripts)

-## The `--yes` flag
+### `--yes` flag
 The `--yes` flag, or its alias `-y`, suppresses command line prompts if defaults are available, and uses the defaults in command execution.<br/>
 The following commands take the `--yes` flag:
 - `amplify init`